thenickedwards/social-network-api/pseudocode.md

         c.
 POST a new user
         d.
 PUT to update a user by its _id
         e.
 DELETE to remove user by its _id
+        BONUS f: Remove a user's associated thoughts when deleted.
-        BONUS f1: /api/users/:userId/friends/:friendId
+    1b. /api/users/:userId/friends/:friendId
-            f2: POST to add a new friend to a user's friend list
+        g: POST to add a new friend to a user's friend list
-            f3: DELETE to remove a friend from a user's friend list
+        h: DELETE to remove a friend from a user's friend list
     2. /api/thoughts
-        g.
+        i.
 GET to get all thoughts
-        h.
+        j.
 GET to get a single thought by its _id
-        i.
+        k.
 POST to create a new thought (don't forget to push the created thought's _id to the associated user's thoughts array field)
-        j.
+        l.
 PUT to update a thought by its _id
-        k.
+        m.
 DELETE to remove a thought by its _id
-        j1: /api/thoughts/:thoughtId/reactions
+    2b: /api/thoughts/:thoughtId/reactions
-            j2: POST to create a reaction stored in a single thought's reactions array field
+        n: POST to create a reaction stored in a single thought's reactions array field
-            j3: DELETE to pull and remove a reaction by the reaction's reactionId value
+        o: DELETE to pull and remove a reaction by the reaction's reactionId value